lyuziyang888-cloud/global-media-and-culture-review-/tutorials/week-04-format-programs.md

 The tutorial prepares students for Workbook 2 and the Keane reading, reviews the Workbook 1 paradigm debate, and applies format-program concepts to *The Traitors* and adaptation decisions.

-## Workbook 2 and Reading Guidance
+## Key Concepts and Clarifications

+- formats combine a stable licensed core with locally adaptable elements
+- adaptation does not remove ownership, licensing or commissioner power
+- multidirectional format trade does not make global media power equal

+## How Should You Study?

 - access Keane's article through QUT Readings for Week 6
 - use the abstract for orientation, not as a substitute for the article
 - follow the argument's sequence: big-picture context, proposed model, China application and final significance
 - ask why each detail appears and how it supports Keane's overall framework

-## Workbook 1 Discussion Questions and Suggested Answers
+## Discussion Questions and Suggested Answers

 ### 1. Which position did you take: cultural/media imperialism or cultural globalisation?